New-Languages-for-NLP/course-materials/w1/tokenization.md

 {ORTH: "'Cuz", NORM: "because"},
 ```

-Note that the spaCy developers have accounted for the most common variations of 'because' and deliberately decided to incorporate slang and idomatic usage.
+Note that the spaCy developers have accounted for the most common variations of 'because' and deliberately decided to incorporate slang and idiomatic usage.
 They have added a normalized form (NORM) of `because`.
 If we're interested in word frequencies and not variation, this can be a very useful.
 This is available to you as `token.norm_`.

 If you look at the `tokenizer_exceptions.py` files for the existing languages, you'll see a wide range of exceptions and ways of writing the rules.
 For the sake of simplicity, we'll discuss the two most common ways to add exceptions for your language.

+> What are ORTH and NORM?
+They are token attributes.
+When your exception becomes a token, it will have a `token.text` attribute: that's ORTH.
+NORM is `token.norm_` LEMMA is `token.lemma_`, `IS_STOP:True` will mark the token as a stop word; `token.is_stop`.

 ## Adding new exceptions for your language